Gulf Cooperation Council: Objectives

 The region is an emerging hotspot for events, including the 2006 Asian Games in Doha, Qatar.
 Doha also submitted an unsuccessful application for the 2016 Summer Olympics.
 Qatar would later host the 2022 FIFA World Cup.
 Recovery plans have been criticized for crowding out the private sector, failing to set clear priorities for growth, failing to restore weak consumer and investor confidence, and undermining long-term stability.

 Logo

 The logo of the GCC consists of two concentric circles.
 On the upper part of the larger circle, the phrase Bismillah - "in the name of God" - is written in Arabic, and on the lower part of the circle is written the council's full name.
-The inner-circle contains an embossed hexagonal shape representing the six countries.
+The inner circle contains an embossed hexagonal shape representing the six countries.
 The inside of the hexagon shows a map encompassing the Arabian Peninsula, on which the areas of the member countries are colored in brown, borderless.

 Economy

 Rail transport map of Saudi Arabia.
-The GCC Railway, a proposed railway system to connect all six GCC member states, can be seen in yellow.
+The GCC Railway, a planned railway system to connect all six GCC member states, can be seen in yellow.